-Every day we are exposed to chemicals linked with breast cancer and other diseases.
+Every day we are exposed to chemicals linked to breast cancer and other diseases.
 In fact, research by Silent Spring Institute has identified 216 chemicals associated with the disease.
 However, much can be done to reduce our exposure to these and other unhealthy chemicals.
 Below are resources to help guide you to make healthier choices at home.

 Choose fresh or frozen food instead of canned as much as possible.
 BPA and phthalates can migrate from the linings of cans and plastic packaging into food and drinks.
 When preparing food inside your home, use glass or stainless steel containers instead of plastic.
 Never put plastic containers in the microwave, and encourage your family and friends to do the same.
 Many plastic containers contain chemicals that can get into food when the plastic is heated.
 If you must use plastic, avoid #3, #6, and #7.